iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/PPM APG Forms Analysis.md

 \end{aligned}
 $$

-Therefore, they are only equals when $\mu = 0$, then the generic similar triangle algorithm would be equivalently represented as the algrithm in Chambolle Dossal 2015's paper.
+Therefore, they are only equals when $\mu = 0$, then the generic similar triangle algorithm would be equivalently represented as the algorithm in Chambolle Dossal 2015's paper.